 Rust can be a serious issue for your vehicle.
 The damage caused by rust can ruin body panels and even compromise the strength and rigidity of the vehicle’s frame.
 Prevent these issues by properly taking care of your vehicle’s exterior and taking action when signs of rust begin to appear.
-Pros and cons for vehicle undercoating.
+Pros and cons of vehicle undercoating.
 The best way to stop rust is to prevent it from occurring in the first place.

 In recent years, many state and local transportation departments have shifted from using rock salt to liquid de-icers (brine) to combat ice and snow on the roadways.
 These newer alternatives are more effective than traditional salt because they can be applied before a snowstorm, have a lower freezing point, and melt ice and snow faster.